notofonts/hentaigana/fontbakery/notofonts-NotoSerifHentaigana-googlefonts-report.md

  * U+3099 COMBINING KATAKANA-HIRAGANA VOICED SOUND MARK: try adding one of: japanese, chinese-simplified
  * U+309A COMBINING KATAKANA-HIRAGANA SEMI-VOICED SOUND MARK: try adding one of: japanese, chinese-simplified
+ * U+1B000 KATAKANA LETTER ARCHAIC E: not included in any glyphset definition
+ * U+1B001 HIRAGANA LETTER ARCHAIC YE: not included in any glyphset definition
  * U+1B002 HENTAIGANA LETTER A-1: not included in any glyphset definition
  * U+1B003 HENTAIGANA LETTER A-2: not included in any glyphset definition
  * U+1B004 HENTAIGANA LETTER A-3: not included in any glyphset definition